Maryland Gov. Wes Moore, left, flanked by Attorney General Anthony...

 “Hear me loud and clear.
 What happened in the early morning of March 26 should never have happened,” Gov. Wes Moore said at a news conference.
 “A bridge that was used by thousands of vehicles every single day should still be here right now.
 A key artery to the Port of Baltimore, which helped move billions of dollars of freight every single year, should still be here right now.
 And the six victims of the collapse should all be here right now.”

-Six construction workers were killed when the ship rammed into one off the bridge’s supports, causing the span to topple into the water.
+Six construction workers were killed when the ship rammed into one off the bridge’s support columns, causing the span to topple into the water.
 Their families have also sued the companies.

-A suit filed last week by the U.S. Department of Justice provided the most detailed account yet of the cascading series of failures on the Dali that left its pilots and crew helpless in the face of looming disaster.
-That complaint alleges mechanical and electrical systems on the massive ship had been “jury-rigged” and improperly maintained, culminating in a power outage moments before it crashed into one of the bridge’s support columns.
+A suit filed last week by the U.S. Department of Justice provided the most detailed account yet of the cascading series of failures that left the Dali’s pilots and crew helpless in the face of looming disaster.
+That complaint alleges that mechanical and electrical systems on the ship had been “jury-rigged” and improperly maintained.

-Darrell Wilson, a Grace Ocean spokesperson, declined to comment specifically on the new lawsuit.
-He said the ship’s owner and manager “look forward to our day in court to set the record straight.”
+Darrell Wilson, a Grace Ocean spokesperson, said last week that the owner and manager “look forward to our day in court to set the record straight.”

 FBI agents boarded the Dali in April amid a criminal investigation into the circumstances leading up to the collapse.
 Agents boarded another container ship managed by Synergy while it was docked in Baltimore on Saturday.